-My work spans across Situations, Interventions, Installation and eco – social art practice.
+My works span social situations, intervention, architecture, urban design, and ecology, conjoining communities and local government.
 I use everyday technology (mobile phone) for documenting and dispersing the happenings without digital manipulation whatsoever.
-Blogging evolved slowly as a means to collate and share my process based social practice.
+Blogging, filming, and field recording propagated as a means to collate and share the course of my eco-social art practice.

 My projects are at once universal and deeply personal.
 It’s sort of a meditative observation of social patterns from which I empathize and engage with viewers at different levels.
 Whether interweaving connection, communities, re-thinking urban realms, my work embodies a sort of poetic sociology that invites people to reflect upon urgent conversations.
 I am interested not only in what art is but its empathy and ability to reach past prejudices and imp-art social progress.
 My creative praxis attends complex systems with necessary mediums and methods to address socio-ecological issues constantly in flux.
 I work transversally encircling eco-social art practice informed by Felix Guattari’s ecosophy and action research.
 My installations, interventions are a nuanced introduction to my architectural fascination as well as the observation of ongoing practices.
 How have these [urban designs] affected public perceptions?
 Are those practices adequate to address socio-ecological concerns?
 I question, architectural engagement and disciplines in light of our current situations and call for an ethical and renewed commitment to urban renewal.